-22-03 - Internal Accounts - Disbursements
+23-03 - Internal Accounts - Disbursements

 Condition-Per District Policies and Procedures related to disbursements, a purchase order shall be issued and approved electronically by the principal or his/her appointed designee (Level 2 approval) for individual item purchases over \$100 or more and invoice totals of \$500 or more, and, for purchases greater than \$1,500, by the District's purchasing department (Level 3 approval).
-Purchase orders shall be submitted and approved prior to the purchases, and purchase amounts exceeding the approved purchase order amount should be accompanied by documentation supporting prior approval of the excess, and, where necessary, a revised approved purchase order.
-Additionally, obligations for goods and services shall be paid only upon receipt of the itemized invoice or receipt with the document signed and dated by the appropriate department head or designee, certifying receipt of merchandise or service, and supporting documentation for all transactions should be maintained at the location in a manner which allows for timely access to the supporting documents and should be in agreement with the amount disbursed.
-Finally, disbursements should be coded to the appropriate general ledger accounts when entered into Skyward, and check data in Skyward should agree to the data printed on each physical check issued.
+Supporting documentation should be maintained in a centralized and easily accessible location and be able to be provided for review upon request, as needed.
+Finally, all disbursements via check which require dual endorsements should be signed by 2 authorized signers, as required.

 For purchases made using a District-issued p-card, all purchases should adhere to pre-established individual and aggregate monthly limits and should be supported by a p-card requisition form.
-Additionally, sign in/sign out records should be maintained for all p-cards held at a given individual school/location, and monthly p-card statements should be signed by the responsible reviewer indicating timely review and approval of transactional activity.
+Additionally, sign-in/sign-out records should be maintained for all p-cards held at a given individual school/location, and monthly p-card statements should be signed by the responsible reviewer indicating timely review and approval of transactional activity.

-During our audit, we noted several instances where adequate preapproval of purchases was not obtained, invoices/receipts were missing or lacked proper approval, supporting documentation for purchases was not adequately maintained, disbursement data per the cleared checks did not match the check data in Skyward and/or the supporting documentation, and/or disbursements were coded to improper general ledger accounts.
-We also noted several instances of p-card transactions where p-card sign in/sign out procedures were not followed, purchases in excess of established limits (\$1,000 transaction limit) lacked documentation of pre-approval, and transactions were not accompanied by a p-card requisition form, and certain p-card statements selected for testing lacked appropriate signatures indicating timely review.
+While we have noted substantial improvement in utilization of required District approval and tracking forms, during our audit, we noted several instances where adequate preapproval of purchases was not obtained, invoices/receipts were missing or lacked proper approval, and/or supporting documentation for purchases was not adequately maintained.
+We also noted several instances of p-card transactions where p-card sign-in/sign-out procedures were not followed, purchases in excess of established limits (\$1,000 transaction limit) lacked documentation of pre-approval, and transactions were not accompanied by a p-card requisition form.